levenyatko/auto-applied-coupons/README.md

 **Can I hide specific coupons from the list?**

 Yes, you can choose whether to show or hide a specific coupon in the 'General' tab when editing a coupon.
+By default, all coupons are hidden.

 **Can I set additional rules for coupons based on product attributes?**